electronick1/LLAssembly/README.md

 ## Why Assembly?

-When you want tool orchestration with branching logic or loops, there are a few common approaches—each with tradeoffs:
+When you want tool orchestration with branching logic or loops, there are a few common approaches, each with tradeoffs:
 - The traditional approach when you ask the LLM for the next tool to run on every step - this may result in many LLM requests and additional delays to get reply from LLM.
 - Creating your own DSL (doman specific language) that will describe the logic for the tool calls - often leads to LLM hallucination, as it tends to make things up due to the luck of context (training set) about this custom DSL.
-- Asking the model for a high-level language code (e.g. Python, JS, Lua, ...) for execution plan to invoke tool calls - this could be a more stable approach because LLMs are better at producing python code than Assembly.
+- Asking the model for a high-level language code (e.g. Python, JS, Lua, ...) for execution plan to invoke tool calls - this could be a more stable approach because LLMs are better at generating python code than Assembly.
 But it's quite unsafe and complicated to emulate high-level programming languages based on the user input.
 Assembly code (the light version of it) can be emulated in 300 lines of python code in a very strict and easy to control environment.

 An Assembly or SQL instructions set is a middle ground between custom DSL and high-level programming code - it can be emulated in a strict environment (in fact it's converted to a LangGraph sub-graph) and most LLMs have more than enough context about Assembly to handle tool calls, for example `gpt-oss:20b` that fits in 16G GPU getting things done in handling NPC unit commands.

 ## How It Works

 The system works by using a LangChain agent with a custom middleware or LangGraph nodes.
-When you invoke the agent, it:
+When you invoke the agent:
 1. Your request is wrapped in a system prompt that instructs the LLM to generate assembly-like instructions rather than directly calling tools.
 2. The LLM returns a sequence of instructions describing the intended behavior and control flow.
 3. The assembly code is parsed and executed through a lightweight emulator, converting each Assembly instruction to LangGraph nodes